Australian

 Nepali

-today calls for a need to theorise art criticism and art
+Nepali art today calls for a need to theorise art

 The

-conceptualising and bringing life to their artworks.
-But what
+effort into conceptualising and bringing life to their

-happens to them after they’re exhibited?, by Srizu
+artworks.
+But what happens to them after they’re

 Art

-carved on the struts of the temples around Kathmandu Valley is
+art carved on the struts of the temples around

-fascinating, but its purpose still remains elusive, by
+Kathmandu Valley is fascinating, but its purpose still

 Journeying